 What makes the role of the UX Designer even more challenging is that there exists a sort of “brand preemption” online—users begin to with a number of expectations for products and services they use online.
-This means that not only does a UX Designer have to ensure a consistent and quality experience, they have to appeal to their users sensibilities.
-All in all, there are plenty of responsibilities to go around when it comes to UX direction on a project.
+This means that not only does a UX Designer have to ensure a consistent and quality experience, they also have to appeal to their users sensibilities.
+In sum, there are plenty of responsibilities to go around when it comes to UX direction on a project.

 The state of things

 Today, project roles are loosely defined because many project teams are small in scale.
 It doesn’t take too many distinct roles to create an online identity: generally one designer and one or two developers.
 Cap this off with a CEO or a project manager, add in a nice budget, and in a couple of months you’ll have a shippable product.

 Especially with the economy the way it is, it seems that this model has become the norm.
 For success or failure, depending on the weather.
 How do CEOs and investors hedge their bets?
 They hire a project manager.
 Projects managers have traditionally been good at making teams deliver a functional application on time and within budget.
 But as a UX designer, I know that isn’t all that matters.

 To begin with, “functional” requirements only determine if an application can do something, not how one goes about making an application do something.
 The evolution of the application landscape says that the latter has quickly become a key differentiator.
 Therefore, the importance of the role of someone who understands users rises.